JoelSpid/Java-Sports-Database-App-Simple/README.md

 # Simple Jogging Spots in Singapore App

-Created an app as a start to my Java Journey
+Created an app for my Java Module

 Do note no database included.